livitup/docker-k8s-lab/docs/source/index.rst

 .. warning::

-  This is just a lab guide, not a documentation for docker or kubernetes, please go to their online documentation sites for more details about what docker or kubernetes is and how does it work.
+  This is just a lab guide, not documentation for docker or kubernetes.
+Please go to their online documentation sites for more details about what docker or kubernetes are and how they work.

 Table of Contents
 -----------------